 4. Rank on Page One First

-You typically need to rank on page one to win snippets.
+You typically need to rank on page one to win a snippet.

 Requirements: